- GENERAL INFORMATION ABOUT THE WOŁOSATE – ŁUBNIA BCP

 Other mountains look also interesting.
 For instance, Krzemień features a lot of ridge sandstone rocks with 8-10m size, that makes this mountain different from others (Pic.
 52).
 Moreover underneath there is a lot of small crags, parallel to each other.

-Many slopes have been modelled by landslips, which are popular in flysh sctructures, which I wrote before.
+Many slopes have been modeled by landslips, which are popular in flysh structures, which I wrote before.
 These landslides strongly transformed mountains landscape both in large-scale and local-scale landscape elements.
 The most remarkable landslide, which can be easily seen from Plishka is located underneath the Halicz summit.
 This landslide looks interesting because of the shape of the bed (Pic.
 52).

-In the bottom of this landslide there is a lot of colluvias, which height reach sometimes 10m.
+At the bottom of this landslide, there is a lot of colluvias, which height reach sometimes 10m.

-Sometimes these mountains are criss crossed by trenches.
+Sometimes these mountains are criss-crossed by trenches.
 Quite often another form like scouring or talus caves can be also spotted.
-The most representative next to the landslips are sandstone protrusions, slided rocky massifs and screes (Pic.
+The most representative next to the landslips are sandstone protrusions, slid rocky massifs and screes (Pic.
 53).

-What was the best on the top?
+What was the best at the top?
 Silence!
 No one was there, except me and my friend.
 Unlike to Tarnica summit, which is also busy (Pic.
 57).

-The view was really nice and rest or meal, obviously needed.
-However, when I checked the time I realized, that there is not much hours left to the border closure.
+The view was really nice and the rest or meal, obviously needed.
+However, when I checked the time I realized, that there are not many hours left to the border closure.
 It was about 3:30pm UTC+3, when we left the summit.
-Long way to go back, although maybe we take an another rest somewhere…
+Long way to go back, although maybe we take another rest somewhere…

 We stopped for a while at the pass, to see the landscape of Verkhovyna-Bystra [Верховина-Быстрая] environs with mountains beyond.

-If you look carefully on the picture above, you can see an another village lolaced further down from Verkhovyna-Bystra.
+If you look carefully at the picture above, you can see another village located further down from Verkhovyna-Bystra.
 This is Volosianka [Волосянка] village, known from a train station, where tourists usually terminate their scenic journey through Uzhok Pass from Sianki [Сянки].
 The village has quite a prominent orthodox church seen from the distance (Pic.
 65).